 Timeline to File

 If a temporary use permit subject to Planning and Zoning Commission review has been approved but not filed with the Mountrail County Recorder within 120 days from the approval of the permit, the permit granted in accordance with this section shall expire and be null and void.

-Certificate of Compliance

-A certificate of compliance is required before any structure or land can be occupied which has been built or structurally altered such that it requires a building permit.

-The certificate of compliance process is outlined below:

-Upon completion of any work requiring a building permit, the County will conduct an inspection to verify terms of the building permit as specified in the Land Development Code.
+This requirement does not apply to temporary freshwater industrial use point of diversion permits.

 Schedule of Non-Refundable Fees

 Development Permitting Fees: A non-refundable fee approved by resolution of the County Commission shall be paid by the applicant upon filing an application for any of the following: